plurid/plurid/packages/plurid-cli/README.md

     plurid generate                 use generator from online registry

-    plurid deploy [directory]       deploy the plurid' application from the current folder or from the target folder to plurid.app
+    plurid deploy [directory]       deploy the plurid' application from the current directory or from the target directory to plurid.app